 404 errors can be caused by a number of factors.
 Some of the most common reasons include:

 Reorganisation of a web site is a common practice and one that often leads to broken links.
 Sometimes these can be links internally which were missed in the update, however more often than not they are external links from search engines or third party web sites that become out of date.

-Where web site addresses appear in printed form it is neccessary for users to retype them into a browser.
-Unsuprisingly this can sometimes lead to mistakes being made and a 404 error being generated.
+Where web site addresses appear in printed form it is necessary for users to retype them into a browser.
+Unsurprisingly this can sometimes lead to mistakes being made and a 404 error being generated.

 Designing perfect 404 error pages

 As with all web design there is no perfect way to build a 404 error page.
 However, there are some general principles that you may well wish to take into account:

 Many sites choose to redirect users to the home page instead of displaying a custom 404 error page.
 This can prove hugely confusing.
 Take for example this web site, imagine you had arrived on this site following a link to a specific article.
 If I had removed the article it would be confusing to find yourself redirected to the home page which would display totally different content to that which you had expected.